szymonsuchanowski/meeting-planner-react/README.md

 ### What is Meeting Planner App?

-Meeting Planner App is kind of **React callendar** with **local API** (JSON Server) as a database to manage meetings.
+Meeting Planner App is kind of **React callendar** with **local API** (JSON Server) as a database to manage meetings (using [fake-json-server](https://github.com/szymonsuchanowski/fake-json-server-heroku)).
 The calendar is rendered from the database and contain a form to submit new meetings (form fields with hints created on previous meetings data saved in local API).

 ### Kanban Board App features